Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

 * **Disadvantages:**

-    1. This setup requires a little over **3GB of free space**.
+    1. This setup requires a little over **5GB of free space**.

     1. This setup is only available for PC.
-Although there have been talks to port this to Android, this is not currently feasable because most users do not want to waste 3GB of space on their phone.
+Although there have been talks to port this to Android, this is not currently feasible because most users do not want to waste multiple gigabytes of space on their phone.

         Of course, if you're interested in porting this to work with Android, you are always free to contribute to [AnkiConnectAndroid](https://github.com/KamWithK/AnkiconnectAndroid)!

-    1. It only has the coverage of jpod and nhk16 (which is still about 99% coverage, from personal experence).
+    1. It only has the coverage of jpod and nhk16 (which is still about 99% coverage, from personal experience).
         To increase audio coverage,
         it would be ideal to also include an extra [Forvo audio source](https://learnjapanese.moe/yomichan/#bonus-adding-forvo-extra-audio-source).